superbrothers/kubernetes-docs/kubectl_patch.md

 ### Synopsis

 Update field(s) of a resource using strategic merge patch, a JSON merge patch, or a JSON patch.

  JSON and YAML formats are accepted.

-Please refer to the models in https://htmlpreview.github.io/?https://github.com/kubernetes/kubernetes/blob/HEAD/docs/api-reference/v1/definitions.html to find if a field is mutable.

 ```
 kubectl patch (-f FILENAME | TYPE NAME) -p PATCH